Terence-D/NumberPad/Readme.md

         android:layout_width="match_parent"
         android:layout_height="wrap_content"/>

+2) Extend your Activity/Fragment to implement the OnValueUpdateListener interface

-2) Reference it in your code:
+3) Reference it in your code:
   NumPadLayout numLayout = (NumPadLayout) root.findViewById(R.id.numpad);
+  numLayout.setOnValueListener(this);

+4) In the onUpdate listener, add your relevant code to update whatever control necessary

-3) Make use of the following methods:
+5) Make use of the following methods:
   .setDecimalPoints(int precision) - sets how many decimal places to use.
 Defaults to the systems default currency value .getValue() - Retrieves the current number .setValue(BigDecimal newValue) - what to set the value to